Skip to main content

 Can I Enter Canada from the UK with a Criminal Record?

-British nationals planning to visit Canada with a criminal record frequently assume their conviction is "spent" under the UK's Rehabilitation of Offenders Act 1974 — and therefore not a problem for Canadian entry.
-This assumption is wrong and can lead to being turned away at the border or denied an eTA before you even board your flight.
+Short answer: it depends on the offence, not on whether it is "spent" in the UK.
+You can sometimes enter Canada with a UK criminal record, but a UK conviction can make you inadmissible regardless of its UK rehabilitation status, and a border or visa officer always makes the final decision.
+Many British nationals assume that because a conviction is "spent" under the UK Rehabilitation of Offenders Act 1974, it is no longer a problem for Canada.
+That assumption is wrong and can lead to being refused at the border or denied an eTA before you even board your flight.
 Canada does not recognize the UK Rehabilitation of Offenders Act.
-Your conviction history is assessed entirely under Canadian law, specifically the Immigration and Refugee Protection Act (IRPA).
-This guide explains how UK convictions are assessed, what CBSA can see through Five Eyes intelligence sharing, how common UK offences map to Canadian criminal law, and what your options are.
+Your record is assessed entirely under Canadian law, specifically the Immigration and Refugee Protection Act (IRPA), by comparing your offence to its closest Canadian equivalent.
+This guide explains, in plain language, how UK convictions are assessed, what Canadian officers can typically see about your record, how common UK offences such as ABH, GBH, drink driving and drug possession usually map to Canadian criminal law, and the realistic options (deemed rehabilitation, a Temporary Resident Permit, or Criminal Rehabilitation) for travelling with a record.
+It is educational information, not legal advice for your specific situation.

 The Critical Point: UK "Spent" ≠ Cleared for Canada